 Forest school is outdoor, nature-based learning that focuses on the holistic development of the child.
 In forest school, activities are provided, but rather than being adult-led, each child chooses and tailors the activity to suit them, while we observe their preferences and development.
 We flow with the energy of the day and follow what children want to do.

 Forest school is a regular, long-term process, rather than a one-off.
 Typically, children will attend forest school sessions at least six times a year.
 It is child-centred with a high adult to child ratio.
 Observation, rather than direction, is key, and children learn to care for the natural environment through their activities.

 We are lucky to be able to use the woodland of a local Egerton resident for our forest school, which is situated less than half a mile away from the main school site.
-We have two qualified forest leaders, Miss Mackett and Mr Kennett who plan and implement a forest school experience for all year groups as well as extra sessions for vulnerable children.
+We have one qualified forest leader, Mr Langford, who plans and implements a forest school experience for all year groups as well as extra sessions for vulnerable children.